EzzatELshazly/MultiCloudDevOpsProject/README.md

 </p>

 ### 4. Centralized Monitoring and Logging with OpenShift
-Implement a centralized monitoring and logging system within the OpenShift cluster.
+Implemented a centralized monitoring and logging system within the OpenShift cluster as we mentioned in the instructions provided in the reposistory in the instructions folder(Instructions/Instructions-for-setup-for-centralized-loggingTask8.docx).
 We gain insights into application performance and overall cluster health, thus enhancing operational visibility and intelligence.

 ### 5. Containerization of the Java Application